wso2-attic/ballerina-integrator/README.md

         // Implementation
     }

-    documentation { value: "Resource that handles the HTTP DELETE requests, which are directed to the path '/orders/<orderId>' to delete an existing Order." }
+    // Resource that handles the HTTP DELETE requests, which are directed to the path
+    // '/orders/<orderId>' to delete an existing Order.
     @http:ResourceConfig {
         methods: ["DELETE"],
         path: "/order/{orderId}"